The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:lit} reviews the related literature.
 Section~\ref{sec:data} describes the data and methodology.
 Section~\ref{sec:result} presents the carry-gap estimates.
-Section~\ref{sec:gbm_reg} introduces the reduced-form regression specification centered on the path-risk term.
-Sections~\ref{sec:is} and~\ref{sec:oos} report in-sample estimation results and LOYO out-of-sample validation, respectively.
-Section~\ref{sec:robust} presents robustness checks using Treasury constant-maturity yields (DGS) in place of OIS.
+Section~\ref{sec:gbm_reg} introduces the reduced-form regression specification.
+Sections~\ref{sec:is} and~\ref{sec:oos} report in-sample results and LOYO out-of-sample validation.
+Section~\ref{sec:robust} presents robustness checks, including residual-stationarity diagnostics and an alternative-benchmark analysis using Treasury constant-maturity yields in place of OIS.
 Section~\ref{sec:discuss} discusses economic implications and limitations, and Section~\ref{sec:conclusion} concludes.
+Appendix~\ref{app:alt} constructs an alternative spot--futures carry-gap route that avoids the option cross-section and compares its GBM structure with the AB21 option-implied route.
 Additional maturity-bin-level time-series fit results are provided in Appendix~\ref{app:additional_fig}.